 - Half the Maverick He Used to Be: This happens to Wire Sponge if you dealt the final blow with the Sonic Slicer, the weapon he's weak to.

 - Handicapped Badass: Overdrive Ostrich.
 He actually had flight capability before getting into an accident prior to the game.

-- Hijacked By Sigma: He suddenly shows up at the end of the game without any forshadowing or warning.
+- Hijacked by Ganon: Sigma suddenly shows up at the end of the game without any foreshadowing or warning.
 Agile mentions something about failing his master, though.
 Averted in the Japanese version, where Agile explicitly refers to his master as Sigma.
 Also, the Japanese version suggests that Serges is Dr. Wily, which is kind of hilarious.

 - Improvised Platform: Enemies trapped with the Crystal Hunter can be used as platforms.

 - Infinity+1 Sword: The Shoryuken.

 - Kicked Across The Field: Overdrive Ostrich can jump kick X across the arena.

 - Lighter and Softer: Aside from the Darker and Edgier example above, X2 is comparatively more upbeat than the rest of the series.
 The music is more energetic, the mavericks and stages are more vibrantly colored, and the plot is less dramatic (sans the fight with Zero if you don't collect all of his parts) with the antagonists acknowledging that it's only a matter of time before X defeats them.

 - Lost in Translation: In the Japanese version, Agile explicitly names his master before dying.
 However, that's only a minor error compared to the dialogue changes for Serges/Sagesse.
 In the American version, when the X-Hunters issue their challenge to X, Serges begins the message with "Greetings."
 In the Japanese version he begins the message with " Rock...ehh...X".
 There's another big change when Serges is defeated in his X-Hunter stage.